thenumbernine/sand-attack/README.md

-- multiplayer-versus where you can drop sand on your opponent and a color that they have to clear-touching to reveal to other random colors like that other etris game ...
+- multiplayer-versus where you can drop sand on your opponent and a color that they have to clear-touching to reveal to other random colors like that other tris game ...
 - varying board width for # of players
 - gameplay option of increasing # colors
 - I've got SPH stuff but it's behavior is still meh. with it: exploding pieces, tilting board, obstacles in the board, etc
-- choose music, like o.g. tetris?
+- choose music?
 - faster blob detection
 - submit high scores? meh.  in a game, record seed, record all players' keystates per frame, and allow replaying and submitting of gamestates.  cheat-proof and pro-TAS.
 - better notification of score-modifier for chaining lines